 This policy does not directly promote the provision of pedestrian and cycle access links.
-Action CA -1B supports Scotland's Road Safety Framework dedicated strategic action towards Active & Sustainable Travel to ensure road safety remains a key focus of active & sustainable travel in Scotland.
+Action CA-1B supports Scotland's Road Safety Framework dedicated strategic action towards active and sustainable travel to ensure road safety remains a key focus in Scotland.

 The current push towards more active and sustainable travel needs to consider road safety issues and outcomes from the initial concept/design phase.
 In addition, active travel initiatives will have to support tackling the so-called 'safety in numbers' effect.
-Active & sustainable travel contributes to better place-making which, in turn, contributes to safet places, thereby improving the perception of road safety.
+Active and sustainable travel contributes to better place-making which, in turn, contributes to safer places, thereby improving the perception of road safety.